Saïd Business School: MSc in Global Healthcare Leadership

 The School starts a part-time (hybrid) two-year MSc in Global Healthcare Leadership in September 2022/23 academic year.
 It was intended to start in the 2021/22 year but deferred due to the COVID-19 pandemic.
 This programme is being managed under both Said Business School and Nuffield Department of Primary Care Health Services.
 It has 8 modules each proceeded by a week of teachings in Oxford.

 Academic performance

 University of Oxford is 1st in the 2022 Times Higher Education World University Rankings.

-In the QS MBA rankings by Career Specialization, the Oxford MBA had the following rankings globally:
+2023 QS Global MBA Rankings by Career Specialization:

-Finance: #7 in 2021 and 2023.

-Entrepreneurship: #4 in 2019, #10 in 2021, and #7 in 2023.

-Information Management: #12 in 2021 and #5 in 2023.

-Technology: #9 in 2021 and #3 in 2023.

-Consulting: #24 in 2021 and #19 in 2023.